 SHOP THE SAMSONITE SILHOUETTE COLLECTION

-While this piece of luggage is pricier than other Samsonite models, the Silhouette collection has been around since 1958 and its excellent performance makes it a top contender on our list.
-Not only does it look super sleek, but it comes with tons of organization features for all your travel gear and accessories, like a compression cube, Wetpak for laundry and shoes, tie-down straps and more.
+WHY WE LOVE IT: While this piece of luggage is pricier than other Samsonite models, the Silhouette collection has been around since 1958, and its excellent performance makes it a top contender on our list.
+Not only does it look super sleek, but it comes with tons of organizational features for all your travel gear and accessories, like a compression cube, Wetpak for laundry and shoes, tie-down straps, and more.

 Dimensions28" x 17.8" x 11"